-We have taken physical, electronic, and managerial measures to safeguard the information we collect.
+We have taken physical, electronic, and administrative measures to safeguard the information we collect.
 We work to ensure data accuracy and protect against unauthorized access to, and improper use of, information we collect online.

-Information that can be readily linked to you personally, such as your name and address, is stored on secure servers and is not publicly accessible (unless, as discussed above, you have chosen to have us disclose information about you when you have signed a petition or submitted a blog comment).
-Additionally, all data transmitted to and from our website, including credit card numbers, are encrypted using industry standard measures to provide an additional level of security.
+Information that can be readily linked to you personally, such as your name and address, is stored by us on servers subject to security safeguards.
+Additionally, all data transmitted to and from our website, including credit card numbers, are encrypted in transit.

 Procedure When We Update This Statement

 Our privacy statement may change from time to time.
-We will post privacy statement changes on this page and, if the changes are significant, we will provide a more prominent notice on our website, aclufoundation.org.
+We will post privacy statement changes on this page and, if the changes are significant, we will provide a more prominent notice on our website.
 We will also keep prior versions of the Online Privacy Statement available for your review in this section.